A Song Of The Road

 With Siddharth, Richie Mehta has found a way to honor the spirit of Ray.
 (Not so incidentally, "Pather Panchali" translates into “song of the little road.”)

 Mahendra's road is long.
-Like the aching hearts and voices of those wanderers who make their song offerings in Tagore's poems, or those gitanos—gypsies—who have made their way from the north of India to Spain over the centuries, he carries a mournful "song" in his heart he might one day sing, but for now cannot.
+Like the aching hearts and voices of those wanderers who make their song offerings in Tagore's poems, or those gitanos—gypsies—who have made their way from the north of India to Spain over the centuries, he carries a mournful "song" in his heart that he might one day sing, but for now cannot.

 Still, what we can feel, and what is present—if one dares surrender to it—is a duende: that "spirit of evocation" which the Spanish poet, Federico García Lorca wrote about.
 (There certainly must be a Hindi equivalent.)